Narcissistic personality disorder

-Narcissistic personality disorder (NPD) is a rare psychological disorder where people have a distorted self-image and believe they are of great importance and superior to others.
-More prevalent in men than women, NPD makes sufferers feel like their opinions, feelings and interests are more important than other people's, and they often find it difficult to empathise with others.
+Narcissistic personality disorder occurs when people have a distorted self-image.
+They often believe they are superior to others.
+More prevalent in men than women, NPD makes those with the condition feel like their opinions, feelings and interests are more important than others.
+They may also find it difficult to empathise with others.

-Furthermore, there is a tendency for sufferers to exaggerate talents and accomplishments - sometimes to the point of lying.
-They are also obsessed with the idea of success and power.
-Other traits of acute narcissism include patronising and snobbish behaviour, an overwhelming need for admiration and sudden bursts of rage when people considered inferior contradict or confront them.
+There is a tendency to exaggerate talents and accomplishments - sometimes to the point of lying.
+They may also be preoccupied with the idea of success and power.
+Other traits include patronising behaviour, an inherent need for admiration and anger when others contradict them.

-Yet underneath this hard and insensitive exterior is thought to be a very fragile core.
-People with NPD are assumed to put on a mask of ultra confidence to hide their low self-esteem and insecurities.
-However, new research suggests a number of people with this kind of narcissism are secure and grandiose on all levels.
-Any defensiveness on their part is merely aggression rather than a retaliation when someone threatens their self-esteem.
+Underneath this hard and insensitive exterior is thought to be a very fragile core.
+People with NPD are assumed to put on a mask of confidence to hide their low self-esteem and insecurities.
+They often find criticism and rejection very difficult to take.

-Either way, narcissistic personality disorder reflects a continuing pattern of behaviour and experience that deviates from what is considered normal.
-Sufferers will show signs of their disorder across a wide range of social and personal situations.
-There is a possibility that narcissistic personality disorder symptoms decrease in intensity as people age, but all sufferers experiencing severe problems should seek help.
-There is no cure, but counselling and psychotherapy are highly recommended forms of narcissistic personality disorder treatment.
-They can help people with acute narcissism to learn how to change their behaviours and positively relate to others.
+Those with the condition are likely to show signs of narcissism across a wide range of social situations.
+There is a possibility that narcissistic personality disorder symptoms decrease in intensity with age, but if it is affecting a person’s life, it’s important to reach out for support.
+Counselling and psychotherapy are recommended treatments.
+These approaches can help people with NPD learn how to change behaviours and positively relate to others.

 Narcissistic personality disorder symptoms

-Characterised primarily by dramatic, emotional behaviour, narcissistic personality disorder symptoms are wide ranging and can differ between individuals.
-However it is generally believed that if someone has NPD, they will show five or more of the following symptoms:
+Narcissistic personality disorder symptoms are wide-ranging and can differ between individuals.
+However, it is generally believed that if someone has NPD, they will show five or more of the following symptoms:

 - Believe that they are better than others.

-- Fantasise about their intelligence, success, power and attractiveness.
+- Preoccupied with intelligence, success, power and ideal romance.

-- Believe that others are jealous of them.
+- Often envious of others and/or believes others are envious of them.

 It is important to note that while strong self-esteem and confidence are core elements of NPD, there is a fine line between someone who is naturally confident and someone who consistently places their self-worth above others.